Exemestane: Pharmacodynamics

+Footnotes: ^{a} = In postmenopausal women. ^{b} = Type I: Steroidal, irreversible (substrate-binding site).
+Type II: Nonsteroidal, reversible (binding to and interference with the cytochrome P450 heme moiety). ^{c} = In breast cancer homogenates.
+Sources: See template.

 Pharmacokinetics

 Exemestane is quickly absorbed from the gut, but undergoes a strong first-pass effect in the liver.
 Highest blood plasma concentrations are reached after 1.2 hours in breast cancer patients and after 2.9 hours in healthy subjects.
 Maximal aromatase inhibition occurs after two to three days.
 90% of the absorbed substance are bound to plasma proteins.
 The liver enzyme CYP3A4 oxidizes the methylidene group in position 6, and the 17-keto group (on the five-membered ring) is reduced by aldo-keto reductases to an alcohol.
 Of the resulting metabolites, 40% are excreted via the urine and 40% via the feces within a week.
 The original substance accounts for only 1% of excretion in the urine.
 The terminal half-life is 24 hours.